tekknolagi/tekknolagi.github.com/git.md

 or interesting debugging stories.
 They are helpful to come back to later when I inevitably `git blame` myself.

+I almost always stage changes with `add -p`.
+This way I can split out changes more finely than per-file.
+This helps me structure commits into neat little series instead of one giant blob.

 I almost always commit with `commit --verbose`.
 This way I can page through my changes when describing them.